djhaskin987/mtn/README.md

 -----------------------

-Mutliple Table Notation is a format for communicating multiple tables at once in a single file or transmission.
+Mutliple Table Notation is a format for communicating multiple tables at once using unicode text in a single file or transmission.
 It is abbreviated MTN.
 This abbreviation may be pronounced "mountain", or at least that's how I like to pronounce it.
 That's because in the english language "mtn" is a way to abbreviate the word "mountain", and also because I live in Utah where there are lots of mountains.

 Comments
 ========